 It improves markers of physical health.

-Research has found that walking lowers blood pressure, resting heart rate, and total cholesterol, and improves aerobic capacity.
+Research published in 2015 found that walking lowers blood pressure, resting heart rate, and total cholesterol, and improves aerobic capacity.

 It can lower your blood sugar.

 Whether you’re diabetic or just looking for better blood sugar control, a regular walking habit is an effective way to help utilize blood glucose to keep your levels optimal.
 “When you walk at a challenging pace, your muscles will utilize the glucose in your bloodstream, which over time, with consistency and a balanced diet, will reduce your blood sugar levels,” notes Bolton.

 “By challenging yourself by walking at a fast pace, it will help build muscles, increasing bone density,” says Bolton, who explains that bone density is an increase in the mineral matrix caused by stress on the bone from muscle engagement.
 Essentially, as your muscles contract during exercise, they pull on the bones and signal the body to start laying down more minerals, increasing bone density, to support the muscles.